Home » Diamonds » What to Know About a Bearded Girdle on a Diamond

 The decision about removing bearding from a diamond balances concerns related to clarity and carat weight.
 Diamonds with more carat weight sell for a higher price, so manufacturers are hesitant to remove part of the diamond, even if it’s to remove inclusions.

 Heavier amounts of bearding that can be seen with the naked eye are often removed by additional polishing or re-cutting the diamond.
-This lowers the final selling price of the diamond because of the lower carat weight but results in an eye-clean diamond that won’t turn away as many buyers.
+This lowers the final selling price of the diamond because of the lower carat weight.

 Does a Bearded Girdle Impact Price?